Penicillin VK Side Effects

 For the Consumer

-As well as its needed effects, penicillin (the active ingredient contained in Penicillin VK) may cause unwanted side effects that require medical attention.
+As well as its needed effects, penicillin v potassium (the active ingredient contained in Penicillin VK) may cause unwanted side effects that require medical attention.

 - Fast or irregular breathing